-What Can a Handyman Do in Pulaski in Pulaski County, Arkansas?
+What Can a Handyman Do Without a License in Pulaski in Pulaski County, Arkansas?

 In Pulaski County, Arkansas (Pulaski area), handyman work is often legal without a state contractor license only when you stay under Arkansas’s contractor licensing threshold and you do NOT perform work that requires a separate state trade license (electrical, plumbing, HVAC).
 Even when exempt from contractor licensing, you can still need city/county building permits for structural, electrical, plumbing, or mechanical work.